pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 useful to measure intelligence in humans and systems.

 As of today I don't know if Chollet has published his own best score for ARC but it would be interesting to know.
-All I could find was his answer this very question:
+All I could find was his answer to this very question:

 > That said, ARC is designed to be approachable right now, and I have a few approaches
 > that yield decent results.
 20% is a reasonable goal today, and can likely be beaten
 > over the duration of the competition (I'd say it's 50% likely to get beaten).
 > The 2% progress we've seen in mere days on the leaderboard gives you a confirmation
 > of that.
-Simultaneously, I think will reaching human level will take many years.
+Simultaneously, I think reaching human level will take many years.
 [Kaggle discussion](#kaggle-discussions)

 The benchmark is young and much work is still to be done, some of the challenges are related to the ability from participants to find ways to trick the benchmark.
 In a way the publishing of the ARC challenge will help in identifying its limitations.
-There's already plenty of talk in the Kaggle platform and elsewhere on how to achieve just that, that is for now out my reach since they revolve around advanced concepts in the design of ML benchmarks.
+There's already plenty of talk in the Kaggle platform and elsewhere on how to achieve just that, that is for now out of my reach since they revolve around advanced concepts in the design of ML benchmarks.
 Fortunately this is also outside the scope of this post ;)